relution-io/relution-sdk-sample-auth/README.md

   }
 }
 ```
-for usage i add a button on the 'client/app/pages/user/user.html' file:
+for usage add a button on file 'client/app/pages/user/user.html':

 ```html
 <ion-header>